firdousa6/PeerJ91495/README.md

 8. BioMart ENSEMBL	Identification of overlapping genes around selective sweeps	https://asia.ensembl.org/info/data/biomart/index.html

 *Purpose is as per usage in the current manuscript.
 The software/ programs/ packages may be useful for other purposes too.

+#For any queries, contact corresponding author at firdousa61@gmail.com